 Even discounting this zest for artistic merit, still, life photography has a wide application in practice.
 The very obvious and perfect market niche for it in the stock photos industry.
 A photographer could well make a living contributing to the libraries of the likes of Shutterstock, PhotoDune, or Envato.
-Other than public domain libraries, there is product photography, which can raise you to an even higher pay scale if you find the right client.
+Other than public domain libraries, there is product photography; which can raise you to an even higher pay scale if you find the right client.

 In still life photography – if done indoors, most of these parameters are eliminated, and you have to be a self-made man.
 On the flip side, though, this means you can exercise much more authority on your photo.
 You can use this lack of parameters as a scope to implement your very own signatures into the photo.

 Set Up Your Equipment:

 All your talents may fall flat if your primary tools are not up to snuff.
 So you must first get the building block checklist out of the way.
 A tripod is a must – its stability opens more avenues than we can list here – crank up the ISO, longer shutter speeds, and ever lower apertures.

-Think Outside The Box:
+Think Outside the Box:

 When done right, these almost overused tropes can still make for good photography.
 But the crux of the point we are trying to make is that you do not need to necessarily stick to capturing fruits and flower vases at all!
 Think outside the box when you choose an object.
 Ambition begins at the risk of experimentation.

-‘Still’ Life Does Not Mean You Cannot Capture Motion.
+‘Still’ Life Does Not Mean You Cannot Capture Motion

 In fact, this can be a breakthrough that makes your usual photograph become unusual.
 To exemplify, instead of using a chalice of wine as the centerpiece, you can instead capture the process of wine being poured into a glass.
 For this, though, you will need to set up your equipment with extra care, or ideally get a helping hand from a partner.

 Take Inspiration From the Professionals:

-If you have run into a slump regarding your innovation, a good way to address it might be perusing over the techniques of the great professionals in the field.
+If you have run into a slump regarding your innovation, a good way to address.
+It might be perusing over the techniques of the great professionals in the field.
 Take Harold Ross’ photo of a disheveled arrangement of pumpkins scattered on a field for example – it is innovative because instead of opting for any one kind of lighting, a hybrid of both studio-lite foreground and a landscape-worthy background is used.

-Mind The Composition:
+Mind the Composition:

 The rule of thirds that is indispensable for landscape photography still applies to other schools, especially for still life photography.
-You usually have no horizon and, and the depth is about skin-deep with most of the indoor photos – but even so, the number of objects and the distribution of space can be a good base to start from.
+You usually have no horizon and, and the depth is about skin-deep with most of the indoor photos; but even so, the number of objects and the distribution of space can be a good base to start from.